radiovisual/get-video-id/readme.md

 ## Usage

-Simply supply the module with any known YouTube, Vimeo or Vine url (or embed string) and it's metadata will be extracted:
+Simply supply the module with any known YouTube, Vimeo or Vine url (or embed string) and it's metadata (id and service) will be extracted:

 ```js
 const getVideoId = require('get-video-id');